 Making patience my natural response requires awareness and focus on changing my behavior.
 In recent months, I have been making a concerted effort to develop patterns that promote patience.

-- Pray for it.
-EVERY.
-DAY.
-Take a deep breath and pray again.
-My son notices when I pause to pray before responding.
-Sometimes it changes his behavior before I even speak.
-We then have the opportunity to talk about how we need to be patient with each other because God is patient with us.
+Then take a deep breath and pray again.
+Our kids notice when I pause to pray before responding.
+Sometimes it changes their behavior before I even begin to speak.
+Then we can talk about how we need to be patient with each other because God is patient with us.

-- Learn scripture and recite it.
 Impatience stems from my selfishness.
-Recalling scripture takes the focus off me and points to the Lord.
-I’ve been reciting Galatians 5:22-23, Colossians 3:12 and James 1:19.
+Recalling scripture takes the focus off me and places it back on the Lord.
+Here are a few verses that I’ve been reciting:

-- Speak softly.
 And I don’t mean YELL in a whisper.
-This is hard.
-It makes me choose my words and tone.
+You guys, this is SO hard!
+Speaking softly makes me choose my words and tone.
 Discipline spoken softly but firmly evokes a better response from my kids.
-My son is VERY sensitive.
-My raised voice only escalates his emotions and the situation unnecessarily.
+Our kids tend to be VERY sensitive.
+My raised voice only escalates their emotions and the situation unnecessarily.

-- Take notice.
 Acknowledge impatience when it happens.
 Apologize.
 Ask forgiveness.
 Teach children to do the same when they are impatient.
-Be aware of situations that trigger habitual impatience; these situations require intentional practice.
+Take note of circumstances that seem to trigger habitual impatience; these situations require intentional practice.